All Green is open and so is gardening! Read about our Christmas Trading Hours here.

 Less fussy than bare-root trees

-Despite their benefits, bare-rooted trees require some care and attention to ensure they don’t die during transport and storage before you get a chance to replant them.
-Potted plants and trees on the other hand tend to be hardier, meaning you can let them sit in the sun until you are ready to plant them.
+Despite their benefits, a bare-root tree will require some care and attention to ensure it don’t die during transport and storage before you get a chance to replant them.
+Potted plants and trees tend to be hardier, meaning you can let them sit in the sun until you are ready to plant them.

-Unlike bare-rooted trees, potted plants allow more flexibility in when they can be planted in the ground.
-Rather than being confined to the winter months, potted plants can generally be replanted throughout the year, keeping in mind the preferred growing schedule of the specific plant of course.
+Unlike bare-rooted trees, potted plants allow more flexibility for when they can be planted in the ground.
+Rather than being confined to the winter months, potted plants can generally be replanted throughout the year.
+However, remember to keep in mind the preferred growing schedule of the specific plant.

 Despite the seasonal limitations, many different types of plants are available in their bare-rooted form.
 These include: